-These modules come with GPIOs, support for a variety of protocols like SPI, I2C, UART, and more.
-The best part is that they come with wireless networking included, which makes them apart from other microcontrollers like the Arduino.
+These modules come with GPIOs that support various protocols like SPI, I2C, UART, ADC, DAC, and PWM.
+The best part is that these boards come with wireless networking included, which makes them apart from other microcontrollers like the Arduino.
 This means that you can easily control and monitor devices remotely via Wi-Fi or Bluetooth (in the case of ESP32) for a very low price.

 Specifications: ESP32 vs ESP8266

-Both boards are very cheap, but the ESP32 costs slightly more.
-While the ESP32 can cost around $6 to $12, the ESP8266 can cost just $4 to $6 (but it really depends on where you get them and what model you’re buying).
+Both boards are cheap, but the ESP32 costs slightly more.
+While the ESP32 can cost around $6 to $12, the ESP8266 can cost $4 to $6 (but it really depends on where you get them and what model you’re buying).

 More GPIOs on the ESP32

-The ESP32 has more pins than the ESP8266, and you can decide which pins are UART, I2C, or SPI—you just need to set that on the code.
-This is possible due to the ESP32 chip’s multiplexing feature that allows to assign multiple functions to the same pin.
+The ESP32 has more GPIOs than the ESP8266, and you can decide which pins are UART, I2C, SPI—you need to set that on the code.
+This is possible due to the ESP32 chip’s multiplexing feature that allows you to assign multiple functions to the same pin.

-When it comes to the analog pins, these are static, but the ESP32 supports measurements on 18 channels (analog-enabled pins) versus one 10-bit ADC pin on the ESP8266.
+When it comes to the analog pins, these are static, but the ESP32 supports measurements on 18 channels (analog-enabled pins) versus just one 10-bit ADC pin on the ESP8266.
 The ESP32 also supports two 8-bit DAC channels.

-Additionally, the ESP32 contains 10 capacitive sensing GPIOs, that detect touch and can be used to trigger events, or wake-up the ESP32 from deep sleep, for example.
+Moreover, the ESP32 contains 10 capacitive sensing GPIOs, that detect touch and can be used to trigger events, or wake-up the ESP32 from deep sleep, for example.